JoshuaCMorgan/rb130/study_questions/rb130_lesson_2_qa.md

 - Doing so allows our test class to inherit all the necessay methods for writing tests.

-#### What is the starting point necessary condition for writing tests within a test class?
+#### What is the structure/definition for individual tests within a test class/test suite?
 How does this help Minitest?
 Add this code to the previous, below.

 ANSWER: